Blogging Frequency: How Often Should You Blog?

 Atomize Your Content

-- 1st Blog Post: How to generate leads with SEO
+- 1st Blog Post: How to generate leads with search engine optimization

 - 2nd Blog Post: How to generate leads via LinkedIn